Our staff carries out the programming, business, communications, and administrative functions of the Institute for Ideas and Imagination in Paris.

 Marie d’Origny was the Deputy Director of the Dorothy and Lewis B. Cullman Center for Scholars and Writers at The New York Public Library from 2009 to 2017.
 Previously she worked in film preservation and programming.
 She holds a B.F.A. in Cinema Studies from the Tisch School of the Arts and an M.F.A. in Creative Writing from New York University.

 Marie manages the overall administration of the Institute, including financial matters, programming, and relations with Reid Hall and other institutions.
-Email Marie.

 After obtaining her B.A. in Art History and Medieval Studies from Smith College, Eve came to France in 2009 on a Fulbright grant.
 She continued her studies in Art History and Theory and received a graduate diploma from the École normale supérieure and a Masters II de recherche from the Université de Paris IV—Sorbonne in 2012.
 After various professional experiences at UNESCO, the Institute of European Studies-Paris, the Jean-Paul Najar Foundation (Dubai) and the Galerie Marian Goodman, she joined the Institute for Ideas and Imagination.
 Eve also represents artists and organizes shows in Paris and abroad.

 Eve oversees the Fellows' life in Paris, outreach, website, and social media for the Institute.
-Email Eve.

 James obtained his B.A. in French and International Studies in 2017 from California State University, Long Beach.
 Following his graduation, James worked as an English teacher at the Université of Rouen prior to interning as a Parliamentary Assistant for the Assemblée Nationale.
-Just before joining the Institute, he carried out research on foreign affairs with the Center of International Policy in Washington D.C.
+Just before joining the Institute, he carried out research on foreign affairs with the Center for International Policy in Washington D.C.